TREASURIES-Yields rise as U.S. consumer price inflation jumps

 program and cut its growth projections.

-interest rate hikes or slack in the economy from Fed Chair Janet
+about interest rate hikes or slack in the economy from Fed Chair

-Yellen, who is due to speak after the statement from the meeting
+Janet Yellen, who is due to speaks after the results of the

 Investors have been more wary of central banks becoming more